 Every weekend during high season the beach at Adelenou heaved with bodies, resident and holidaymaking, all paying worship to the glorious sun and glittering waves creeping up the aurulent sand.
 The local girls of Adelenou were out on display, relishing the power they held over their captive audience encompassing the whole beach.
 They stroked their lissome limbs as they inspected insignificant grains of sand on their skin and readjusted their bathing suits to oust imaginary seaside debris.
 They flicked their long hair and took pleasure in languidly stretching their taut torsos as they settled themselves on the sinking hot sand.
 Older women, less limber, more corpulent, looked on with annoyance and not a little jealousy as they could feel their husbands’ ineffective attempts to conceal any physical response to the visual stimulus lying so dangerously close by.
 The men fought hard to not gobble up these girls with their eyes and the most wise amongst them feigned indifference and disinterest when prodded by their wives, uncomfortably turning to snooze on their paunches and muttering words to the effect of, ‘What girls my dear?
 Hmm?
 Oh yes, there.
 No I hadn’t noticed them before now.’

 All the girls preened and posed except one.
 Our young girl of the gift shop didn’t feel she had the plushness of pout and litheness of limb to fully execute the show offered by her peers.
 Her fine hair, now waved by sea salt, didn’t bounce when she flicked it like the other girls and she didn’t possess the buxom curves to create much response from the audience of beach goers.
 Her lack of exhibition and unreserved ease in being part of the rhythmic sea and sand were a rare delectation for a certain sort of man.
-He admired her – her zigzagged body ensconced against a sun-lounger: heart-shaped face, sloped hipbones, long-ish feet – and took pleasure in the surprising inelegant beauty of her knees.
-He saw her laugh with full unpainted-mouthed, crinkle-nosed splendor, and decided he had to have her.
-And having won the bird in the brass hoop from the gift shop earlier that morning, our pearly-smiled hero decided he would win the girl too.
+He admired her – her zigzagged body ensconced against a sun-lounger: heart-shaped face, sloped hipbones, longish feet – and took pleasure in the surprising inelegant beauty of her knees.
+He saw her laugh with full unpainted-mouthed, crinkle-nosed splendour, and decided he had to have her.
+Having won the bird in the brass hoop from the gift shop earlier that morning, old pearl-smiles decided he would win the girl too…